davidde/notes/git.md

       When you clone the repo, the link between the files will no longer be present;
       both files will still be there, but without any relation between them.
     - In contrast, symbolic links (`ln -s`) do preserve their linking in git.
-      But the file contents will not be visible inside the links;
+      However, the file contents of the links will not be visible to git;
-      the file contents of the links will simply be the path to the linked file.
+      when you look at the symbolically linked file through git/github you will only see the path to the linked file (but the link will work on the filesystem).

   Regardlessly, symbolic links are more convenient since they won't break.